 - Control persons and principal owners of the fund

 - Information about the managers of the mutual fund assets

 The idea behind a prospectus is to provide more transparency for an investor.
 However, the creation of this document was first introduced by the Securities Act of 1933.
 Since then, in my opinion, they have become bloated “booklets” that most individual investors find too long or confusing to read.

 SMAs are mostly managed by registered investment advisors.
-They are required to provide investors with an ADV brochure which lists out information about the firm, investment advisor, fees and services.
+They are required to provide investors with an ADV brochure that lists information about the firm, investment advisor, fees, and services.

 Notice anything missing from the ADV brochure?

 This gives the investment advisor much more flexibility with the overall portfolio strategy.

 Typically a prospectus will limit a fund’s strategy to specific sectors, asset classes, and how much cash the fund is allowed to hold.
 While becoming more common, it is still rare for large and established mutual funds to be able to move to 100% cash during volatile stock market cycles.

 The problem I see nowadays is markets are rapidly changing.
 A fund that was created in the year 2000 is following a strategy (as outlined in the prospectus) pre iPhones, Tesla, and the rise of Netflix streaming.

 Additionally, major indices such as the Dow Jones Industrial Average have undergone changes: